litestar-org/.github/SUPPORT.md

 The Starlite documentation is hosted in the [`starlite` repository][repo].
 If you want to report something that is wrong or missing from the documentation, [please open a new issue there][repo-newissue].

+## ⚠️ I found a vulnerability in Starlite.

+Please review our [organization-wide security policy][security]

 ## 🐛 I found a bug in Starlite.

 If you want to report a reproducible bug or regression with Starlite,